johnhhu2020/DataCamp-Software-Engineering-for-Data-Scientists-in-Python/README.md

 # DataCamp-Software-Engineering-for-Data-Scientists-in-Python

-## Please help me check and text this package
+## Please help me improving this package

 it should be work as expected, but I suggest you pull some data from Twitter API